 What we hadn't realized before starting is that getting the motion sensors into the browser was going to be much harder than originally expected.
 While there is a Gamepad API in browsers, it does not have any way to access motion sensors.
 Additionally, many drivers that support the joycons on computers do not have any support for motion control.
 So the only correct way forwards, was to modify one of the existing drivers (here) to instead output motion sensor data instead of the joystick data (naturally).

-We finally got everything working and had an incredible demo to show off at the end (click to open in youtube).
+We finally got everything working and had an incredible demo to show off at the end.

 We all loved our project and had a great time building it.
 While building it, we had quite a few people stop by and ask what we were up to.
 We explained it, always having a quick demonstration and explanation - what we didn't realize was that many of these people were judges.
 We somehow managed to convince enough of them that our project was awesome, and as a result won best hack of the weekend.